 The CEIAG programme is designed to meet the needs of students at Holgate.
 It is differentiated and personalised to ensure progression through activities that are appropriate to students’ stages of career learning, planning and development.

 Students are entitled to CEIAG that meets professional standards of practice and is person-centred and impartial.
 It will be integrated into students’ experience of the whole curriculum and be based on a partnership with students and their parents or carers.
-The programme will promote equality of opportunity and inclusion.
+The programme will promote equity of opportunity and inclusion.
 In planning resources and external providers, we actively seek to ensure that the whole school community is represented and supported.
-As members of the Stonewall school champions programme we actively support equality of opportunity for all students.

-• All students will be guided to appropriate online resources
+• all students will be guided to appropriate online resources; and